syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

 ##### Client project Registration and Configuration

-1. Go to below Azure Active Directory App Registration page.
+1. Go to the Azure Active Directory App Registration page below.

     <https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps>

-2. Click New Registration in App Registration page.
+2. Click **New Registration** in the App Registration page.

     ![AppRegistration](images/AppRegistration.png)

-3. Give name of the application and selected supported type as single tenant.
+3. Give a name for the application and select the supported account type as single tenant.

     ![Name and supported Account type](images/NameSupportedAccountType.png)

-4. Dropdown the page, select platform as web and give your application Redirect URI and click Register.
+4. Scroll down the page, select the platform as **Web**, enter your application Redirect URI, and click **Register**.

     ![Platform and Redirect URI](images/aadredirecteduri.png)

-5. App will be registered, go to the Authentication page and tick Access token an Id token check box.
+5. After the app is registered, go to the **Authentication** page and tick the **Access token** and **ID token** checkboxes.

     ![Access token and Id token](images/AuthenticationCheckBox.png)

-6. Migrate the API by clicking the highlighted arrow like in below image.
+6. Migrate the API by clicking the highlighted arrow as shown in the image below.

     ![API Migration](images/Migration1.png)

     ![Migration configuration](images/Migration2.png)

-7. Get client tenant id and application id form overview page.
+7. Get the client tenant ID and application ID from the overview page.

     ![Clinet tenat id](images/ClinetTenantId.png)

-8. Configure those client tenant id and application id in your application appsettings.json file.
+8. Configure the client tenant ID and application ID in your application's appsettings.json file.

     ![Clinet ID and Tenant ID configuration](images/ClinetTenantIdConfiguration.png)

 ##### Server project Registration and configuration

-1. Go to below Azure Active Directory App Registration page.
+1. Go to the Azure Active Directory App Registration page below.

     <https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps>

-2. Click New Registration in App Registration page.
+2. Click **New Registration** in the App Registration page.

     ![Server App Registration](images/AppRegistration.png)

-3. Give name of the application and selected supported type as single tenant.
+3. Give a name for the application and select the supported account type as single tenant.

     ![Name and supported Account type](images/NameSupportedAccountType.png)

-4. Dropdown the page, select platform as web and give your application Redirect URI and click Register.
+4. Scroll down the page, select the platform as **Web**, enter your application Redirect URI, and click **Register**.

     ![Server Platform and Redirect URI](images/aadredirecteduri.png)

-5. App will be registered, go to the Authentication page and tick Access token an Id token check box.
+5. After the app is registered, go to the **Authentication** page and tick the **Access token** and **ID token** checkboxes.

     ![Access token and Id token](images/AuthenticationCheckBox.png)

-6. Migrate the API by clicking the highlighted arrow like in below image.
+6. Migrate the API by clicking the highlighted arrow as shown in the image below.

     ![API Migration](images/Migration1.png)

     ![Migration configuration](images/Migration2.png)

-7. Add a scope API in Expose an API page.
+7. Add a scope API in the **Expose an API** page.

     ![Add scope API](images/AddScopeAPI.png)

-8. Give scope name, admin consent display name, and admin consent description and click Add scope.
-Scope API will be created, copy those scope API Value.
+8. Enter the scope name, admin consent display name, and admin consent description and click **Add scope**.
+The scope API will be created; copy the scope API value.

     ![Add scope API configuration](images/AddScopeAPI1.png)

-9. Get client tenant id and application id form overview page.
+9. Get the client tenant ID and application ID from the overview page.

     ![Clinet tenat id](images/ClinetTenantId.png)

-10. Configure those client tenant id, application id, added scope api id, and domain in your application appsettings.json file.
+10. Configure the client tenant ID, application ID, added scope API ID, and domain in your application's appsettings.json file.

     ![Project configuration](images/Configuration1.png)

-11. Configure the scope API in client application program.cs file below highlighted place.
+11. Configure the scope API in the client application's Program.cs file at the highlighted place below.

     ![Scope API configuration](images/ScopeAPIConfiguration.PNG)